Performing & Cultural Arts

 Pablo Center at the Confluence

-The 130,000-SF Pablo Center, will offer the Eau Claire, Wisconsin community an expansive performance space for actors, musicians and artists of all ages and talent levels.
-It will include a 1,129-seat main theater, a 397-seat mid-size theater and a gathering space that can be transformed for various types of performances.
+The 130,000-SF Pablo Center offers the Eau Claire, Wisconsin community an expansive performance space for actors, musicians and artists of all ages and talent levels.
+It includes a 1,129-seat main theater, a 397-seat mid-size theater and a gathering space that can be transformed for various types of performances.
 Strang, in conjunction with Holzman Moss Bottino, designed the facility to be flexible enough to host a variety of community events.

 Northern Sky Theater